-Figuring out how to use stock photos legally can be quite the headache.
+Figuring out how to use stock photos legally can be quite a headache.

 Here’s the thing.
-Images are vital for grabbing the attention of the readers.
-They help break up big sections of text and make the content more consumable.
-They also help conversion rates and improve the overall user experience of the viewers.
+Images are vital for grabbing the reader’s attention.
+They help break up big sections of text and make the content more consumable, particularly in text-heavy forms of social media such as blog posts (like this one!).
+They also help conversion rates and improve the overall user experience.

 However, curating images for the digital medium is not easy.
-This is because you simply can’t pull off any image from the internet.
+This is because you can’t simply pull any image from the internet.
+Not all of them are free photos, after all, and you might even be unknowingly committing copyright infringement!
 And since clicking new photos takes up a lot of time and resources, most business owners and marketers resort to using stock photos to fill in the visual gap in their content.

 Well good news, the experts at stockphotos.com have helped me put together this comprehensive guide on how to use stock photos legally!

 Stock photographs are readily available images that come with licenses for commercial purposes.
 Instead of hiring a photographer, you can take these ‘ready to use’ images and utilize them on various projects.
 They go hand-in-hand with professional copy.